 Click here to download our complaints leaflet

-Click here to download our patient complaint form
+Click here to download our complaints form

 Medical Records, Confidentiality & Consent